zachtsch/melting-snowperson/README.md

 # melting-snowperson
 chatGPT generated images of a melting snowperson.
-Likey for use in a hangman style game.
+Likely for use in a hangman style game.